-Scholarships and fellowships, awarded in varying amounts on the basis of scholastic achievement, financial need, and other factors are made possible by the university and by the generous support of alumni and friends of the law school.
+Scholarships and fellowships, awarded in varying amounts on the basis of scholastic achievement and financial need, are made possible by the university and by the generous support of alumni and friends of the law school.
 An application form is required for some scholarships and fellowships.
 Inquiries from entering students should be directed to the Admissions Office, and inquiries from upperclassmen should be directed to the law school's assistant dean for student affairs.